100 Broken Windows: Release

 In between of these shows, Jones accompanied Graham Coxon on his solo tour of the UK in July 2000.
 In October 2000, the band went on another tour of the UK, which coincided with the release of single "Roseability" on 16 October 2000.
 Two versions were released on CD: the first with "Thousand", a remix of "Rusty", and the music video for "Roseability" (directed by Grant Gee), while the second featured a live version of "I've Only Just Begun", and a radio session version of "Self Healer".
+The concept for the "Roseability" video stemmed from the label asking if they could create a "straightforward video" as the previous ones were not shown till after midnight.
+As James and Alex were busy, the band settled on Gee, who had previously worked with other acts on Parlophone, such as Coldplay and Radiohead; they invited their fans to appear in the video.
 Following this, the band supported Placebo for a handful of shows.
 100 Broken Windows was released in the US on 13 March 2001 through Capitol and Odeon Records.
+"Little Discourage" was released to US modern rock radio stations on 11 June 2001.

 100 Broken Windows was played in full in December 2008 at King Tut's Wah Wah Hut in Glasgow as part of a series of shows where the band performed all of their albums.
 It was released as a two-CD package with Hope Is Important in 2002, and then with their third studio album The Remote Part in 2011.
 A 10th anniversary two-CD version of 100 Broken Windows was released in 2010, with B-sides, demos, and radio session versions.
 The band performed the album in its entirety again, in 2010 in Edinburgh.
 "Roseability", "These Wooden Ideas", "Let Me Sleep (Next to the Mirror)", and "Little Discourage" were included on the band's first compilation album, Scottish Fiction: Best of 1997–2007 (2007), alongside the music videos for all of the album's singles.
 "Roseability", "Actually It's Darkness", "Idea Track", "Little Discourage", and the remix of "Rusty" were included on the band's third compilation album, The Collection (2010).